hyperf/hyperf/src/jet/README.md

 ## Register service

-> > Register the service is not necessary, but you could manage the services more easily by using this.
+> > Register the service is not necessary, but you could manage the services more easily by using ServiceManager.

 After you registered a protocol to `Hyperf\Jet\ProtocolManager`, you could bind the protocol with any services by `Hyperf\Jet\ServiceManager`, like below: